KUNALKANADE/Receipt-Generator-Application/README.md

 PDF Generation: Learn to use ReportLab for creating PDF documents dynamically, incorporating styled paragraphs, tables, and headers.

 Error Handling: Implement robust error handling for user inputs, ensuring complete data before generating receipts.

-About KK GYM:
-KK's Gym is a renowned fitness brand known globally and established in India since 2002.
-KK’s Gym India continues the legacy with world-class fitness facilities and a range of workout programs tailored for diverse fitness enthusiasts.
-It aims to empower individuals across various cities to achieve their fitness goals with state-of-the-art equipment, expert trainers, and a supportive community fostering holistic wellness.

 Project Structure:
 Main File: receipt.py handles the application logic, GUI setup, and PDF generation.